anthonysomerset/EskomLoadSheddingAPI/README.md

 Where area_id is same as above and stage is an integer reflecting the desired stage - NOTE: Eskom only appears to show stages 1-4 via their "API's" so stages 5-8 not implemented until such time as Eskom make them programatically available or we crowdsource a database much like [EskomSePush](https://sepush.co.za/) team has excellently done

 ## Not Yet Started

-* Get Schedule for a given area

-Should return a JSON object of schedules by date/day - possibly with some other configurable parameters like "stage" and number of days to return or perhaps even date ranges??

 * Get areas/suburb search